Pedrohamoura-Git/Frontend-Mentor-Challenges/Javascript, HTML & CSS/Intermediate/minimalist-portfolio/README.md

 ### The challenge

-Users should be able to:
+Your users should be able to:

+- (V) View the optimal layout for each page depending on their device's screen size
-- (V) See hover states for all interactive elements on the page
+- (V) See hover states for all interactive elements throughout the site
-- (V) Add new todos to the list
-- (V) Mark todos as complete
+- (V) Click the "About Me" call-to-action on the homepage and have the screen scroll down to the next section
-- (V) Delete todos from the list
+- (V) Receive an error message when the contact form is submitted if:
-- (V) Filter by all/active/complete todos
-- (V) Clear all completed todos
-- (V) Toggle light and dark mode
-- (X) **Bonus**: Drag and drop to reorder items on the list
+-- (V) The Name, Email Address or Message fields are empty should show "This field is required" -- (V) The Email Address is not formatted correctly should show "Please use a valid email address"

 ### Screenshots

   *OBS: THE IMAGES MAY NOT BE IN THE SAME SCALE.*

-# MODEL - Frontend Mentor -  Todo app preview
+# MODEL - Frontend Mentor -  Minimalist Portfolio preview

 <span>